-Ms. Amezcua is active in the firm’s pro bono efforts, including representing veterans seeking mental health care in the highly publicized Veterans for Common Sense v.
-Peake, and as a participant in the Bar Association of San Francisco’s Volunteer Legal Services Program.
-She is a recipient of the State Bar of California’s Wiley W. Manuel Award for public service.
+Ms. Amezcua is active in the firm’s pro bono efforts, including recently representing two Rohnert Park residents who claimed their right to privacy was violated by an unreasonable police search of their home.
+Alexis was on the trial team that resulted in a jury verdict for plaintiffs, including punitive damages awarded against an individual police officer, and an injunction ordering specific police training.
+Alexis was also part of the trial team which sought mental health care for veterans in the highly publicized Veterans for Common Sense v.
+Peake.
+Ms. Amezcua has also been a participant in the Bar Association of San Francisco’s Volunteer Legal Services Program, and is a repeated recipient of the State Bar of California’s Wiley W. Manuel Award for public service.

 Ms. Amezcua has been named a “Rising Star” by Super Lawyers.

 Ms. Amezcua received her J.D. degree from Stanford Law School and her B.A. from Columbia University.
 She serves as the Hiring Partner for Morrison & Foerster’s San Francisco office, and is involved in the community as a board member for the Bar Association of San Francisco and California ChangeLawyers, an organization focused on diversifying the California legal profession.